This page contains a consolidated list of links for the Foundation Exam training resources.

 OARC - Online Amateur Radio Community Foundation course details *

 This is a "fast track" online course.
-I would suggest some amount of self paced training prior to attending the course.
-If you are unable to attend you can catch up the next day.
-A great feeling of community learning and almost instant access to tutors via Discord.
+I would suggest some amount of self-paced training prior to attending the course.
+If you are unable to attend, you can catch up the next day.
+A great feeling of community, learning and almost instant access to tutors via Discord.
 Once you have completed training the Discord server is worth staying a member of, as there are lots of useful topics and knowledgeable members.

 The BRATS - Bredhurst Receiving And Transmitting Society *